helsingborg-stad/F-AI/README.md

 # F-AI: Helsingborg Language Model Exploration

-## Project Overview

-This repository contains a collection of Jupyter notebooks and Python scripts that explore the possibilities of applying large language models to common tasks for the city of Helsingborg.

-## Goals

-The current goal of this project is to create a framework that educates us and provides insights into what is possible and not possible to solve using language models.

 ## Running with Docker locally

 To run this project using Docker, follow these steps: